Simhaq/BDL_Project_Group12/README.md

-This Repo contains the implementation of ML ops for CIFAR-10 Classification task and FastAPI to deploy the model with dockerization
+This Repo contains the implementation of ML ops for CIFAR-10 Classification task and the model deployment in FasTAPI with dockerization

 #### Training:
+\\

 #### FasTAPI with Monitoring: